1stage/Aquarius-MX/README.md

 ## GitHub Folder Structure
 - **case** - components to make the 3D printed enclosure
-- **docs** - system documentation, including schematics and board layouts
+- **docs** - system documentation, including schematics, board layout, and logo files
 - **img** - image files used on this site
 - **pcb** - files for making or modifying the PCB
 - **software** - files for creating or updating the software used to run or control the Aquarius MX